clojurewerkz/eep/README.md

 ## Project Maturity

-EEP is a *very young* project.
+EEP is a *very young* and *experimental* project.
 Nothing is considered stable or final.